h4rm0n1c/macdevdocandexampleblob/README.md

 Check the technical_breakthroughs folder for tools, utilities and data that can supercharge your Classic Mac OS 7 tinkering. there's already a PNG to icon resource .r file tool there, sample input files and a sample output, as far as I am aware there is no comparable tool that makes this task this easy.

+The second item that's been added is a nice little RS422 to RS232 adapter that goes well with a usb serial dongle, desktop COM port or router DB9 serial for PPP based networking of your old mac.

 These assets can be unpacked into a Codex-style container.
 Typical install location: